How to get the most value from LinkedIn as a graduate

 Groups are a great source of company information, industry news and job opportunities.
 Search for groups which are relevant to the subject you have studied and the industry or discipline you are looking to work in.
 Once you are part of a group, you can take part in topical discussions and forums, as well as being exposed to articles, blogs and other useful material which will keep you up to date with what is happening within the industry.

 Find out about events coming up in your area that might help you build your professional network offline.

-The people who will employ you are on LinkedIn (be it recruiters, hiring managers or other company representatives).
+The people who will employ you are on LinkedIn.
+They can be recruiters, hiring managers or other company representatives.
 You can connect or communicate with them directly, but remember that if you are going to apply for a job on LinkedIn you should always include your CV and a cover letter.

 Search for an employer